LuisPhilips/LuisPhilips/README.md

 # HI 👋, Im Luis Philips
-🚀student of Systems Analysis and Development and administrative assistant 🇧🇷 Brazil
+🚀student of Systems Analysis and Development and administrativo assistant 🇧🇷 Brazil